Adong-o/AdjustMeeting/README.md

 - WebRTC community for excellent documentation
 - React team for the amazing framework
-- Tailwind CSS for beautiful styling utilities
+- Tailwind CSS for beautiful responsive styling utilities
 - Lucide for clean, consistent icons
-- Canvas API for whiteboard functionality
-- File API for seamless file sharing
 - All our contributors who make this project better

 ## 🌟 Star History